Real-Skill/javascript-tasks/README.md

 The iteratee is invoked with one argument: (value).

-##Before you start
+## Before you start

 Read Lodash documentation at [http://lodash.com/docs](http://lodash.com/docs).

-##Setup
+## Setup
 To install dependencies from package.json:

-    yarn install
+    npm install

 To run tests in development mode:

     mocha --watch

-To run verify jshint and tests:
+To run jshint and tests:

-    yarn test
+    npm test

-To run verify jshint and tests with human readable output:
+To run jshint and tests with human readable output:

     grunt --force